Trusted WordPress tutorials, when you need them most.

 When you’re done, don’t forget to click the ‘Save Strings’ button.

-A CDN is a network of geographically distributed servers that help quickly deliver content to your visitors.
-For more details, check out our infographic on why you need a CDN.
+A CDN is a network of servers distributed across different geographic locations, which helps quickly deliver content to your visitors.
+For more details, take a look at our infographic on why you need a CDN.

-Note: Setting up a CDN with WP Super Cache is a bit technical and will require some experience with CDNs.
-If you’d prefer an easier method, then CloudFlare is a free CDN provider that’s easy to set up.
-See our tutorial on how to set up CloudFlare’s free CDN on your WordPress site.
+Tip: We recommend using Cloudflare because it is a free CDN provider that’s easy to set up.
+See our tutorial on how to set up Cloudflare’s free CDN on your WordPress site.

-To set up CDN with WP Super Cache, go ahead and click on the CDN tab and then check the box next to the ‘Enable CDN Support’ option.
+To set up WP Super Cache to work with your CDN, go ahead and click on the CDN tab in your settings.
+Then, check the box next to the ‘Enable CDN Support’ option.

 You can leave the other settings to default.
-Lastly, check the box that says ‘Skip https URLs to avoid “mixed content” errors’ and save changes.
+Lastly, check the box that says ‘Skip https URLs to avoid “mixed content” errors’ and then click the ‘Save Changes’ button.

 Serve a Static Site With WP Super Cache